 Impact achievement is managed based on a holistic approach, mitigating potential negative risk and enhancing positive impact.
-The funds' impact management endeavors to align with international standards and good practices, including the Operating Principles for Impact Management, the IFC Performance Standards, and core responsible finance frameworks, as applicable.1
+The funds' impact management endeavors to align with international standards and good practices, including the Operating Principles for Impact Management, the IFC Performance Standards, the ICMA Bond Principles, and core responsible finance frameworks, as applicable.

 Impact management is integrated into every step of the investment cycle.
-When it comes to selecting investments for our funds, the potential for development impact is a key factor.
+When selecting investments for our funds, the potential for positive impact is a key factor.
 During the due diligence process, the alignment of an investment with the fund's strategic impact orientation is carefully reviewed.
-Only if an investment meets the requirements for financial return and development impact potential, as well as key environmental and social requirements, will it proceed.
+Only if an investment meets the requirements for financial return and positive impact potential, as well as key environmental and social requirements, will it proceed.
 Pre-investment assessments also provide an opportunity to identify areas for improvement for which tailored technical assistance is then deployed to strengthen capacities and deepen impact.
 Impact performance and results are measured and reported across all funds.
-Each fund's impact management approach is aligned with its respective impact objective.
-For the evergreen funds, for example, the respective impact objective is operationalized through annual fund performance targets.
-These consider both financial and impact targets of quantitative and qualitative nature.
-Progress is then continuously monitored and reported on a quarterly basis to the funds' stakeholders.
-Quantitative and qualitative impact performance is further communicated through regular publications on the funds' websites and in annual public impact reports.